bySebastian/accessibility-check/README.md

-# accessibility-check
+# Accessibility check

-Accessibility error scanner
+This is an accessibility error scanner.